A sharpened Strichartz inequality for the wave equation: Notation and preliminaries

-where $\nabla_\alphabold$ is the list of derivatives with respect to the parameters \eqref{eq:alpha_collective_index}.
+where $\nabla_{\!\alphabold}$ is the list of derivatives with respect to the parameters \eqref{eq:alpha_collective_index}.
 We refer to such derivatives as the \emph{generators} of the symmetry group.
-Here we give the explicit expression of the generators:
+We will give the explicit expression of the generators in Table~\ref{tab:generator_table}. \begin{rem} The generators associated to the parameter $A\in \SO(d)$ are the differential operators $x_i\partial_{x_j}-x_j\partial_{x_i}$, for $1\le i<j\le d$.
+However, since we will always work in the orbit of $\fboldstar$, which is radially symmetric, these generators will play no role in this paper. \end{rem} We will give an explicit description of the tangent space at $\fboldstar$; this suffices to describe the tangent space at all $\fbold\in\Mrom\setminus\{\obold\}$, as the following proposition shows. \begin{prop} For all $c\ne 0$,